KineticCafe/app_identity/ts/packages/core/README.md

 $ npm add @kineticcafe/app-identity@^2.0
 ```

-We discourage the use of AppIdentity for JavaScript in a browser because the
+We discourage the use of AppIdentity for JavaScript in a browser because the App
-App Identity algorithm requires the use of shared secrets for validation.
+Identity algorithm requires the use of shared secrets for validation.

 ## Semantic Versioning

-`AppIdentity` uses a [Semantic Versioning][] scheme with one significant change:
+`AppIdentity` uses a [Semantic Versioning][semver] scheme with one significant
+change:

 - When PATCH is zero (`0`), it will be omitted from version references.